dhammon/AttacksAndCountermeasures/textbook/06-PersistenceAndPrivilegeEscalation.md

 > 	printf("Buffer Content is : %s\n",buffer);
 > }
 > ```
 > Once the file is created, compile it using gcc.
+Modern C standards won't compile the program unless an older standard is forced to be used, such as `-std=gnu89`.
 > ``` bash
 > gcc -std=gnu89 -no-pie -fno-stack-protector -z execstack program.c -o program
 > ```
-> >[!tip] Tip - Newer C Standards
-> Modern C standards and implementations won't compile the program unless an older standard is forced to be used, such as `-std=gnu89`
 >
 > #### Step 4 - Disable ASLR
 > Left enabled, ASLR will randomize the program’s addresses each time it is run.
 You will disable this security setting for ease of demonstration.